Knowledge base

 Prestashop

-- Access the general settings in the Prestashop back-office to activate SSL:
+- Access the general settings in the Prestashop back-office to enable SSL:

 - < v1.7 click on "Preferences" then on "General"

-- In the same place, turn on the toggle switch "Enable SSL on the entire site" to "YES".
+- In the same place, enable the "Enable SSL on the entire site" toggle switch to "YES".

 - Click on "Save".

-In the case where a security lock does not appear in the browser or a warning is displayed, you should check the template or modules as sometimes these are not perfectly compatible with SSL.
+In the event that a security padlock does not appear in the browser or a warning is displayed, check the template or modules as these may not be perfectly compatible with SSL.
 Your Prestashop then loads elements (images, .css or .js files, fonts...) in "http" while these should now be loaded in "https".

 Drupal